jdev86/root_take_home/README.md

 New suggestions are randomized and added to the app every 5 seconds to a maximum of 10.

-Additional features/functionality that can be added:
+### Additional features/functionality that can be added:

-Create theme
+- Add Storybook
+- Add tests for components
-Allow editing of suggestions and/or comments Authentication
+- Allow editing of suggestions and/or comments
+- Authentication